brewst001/domains/README.md

 <br>
 ![image](https://user-images.githubusercontent.com/21205883/102703563-8c50d000-422d-11eb-90ab-1c73ced5a503.png)
 <br>
+"as you can see the images arent working so doint be suprised if this is all hosted somewhere easier. like gitlab."
 <br>
 What does this guide provide?<br>
 This guide provides instructions on how to setup your own local resolver using the device you already use for the Pi-Hole software.
 If you are starting fresh, I find starting with unbound before installing Pi-Hole is easier.